davidokeyode/aro-prismacloud-workshop/full/4-aro-go-microservices.md

    * A NodeJS application that connects to the rating-api container app
    * The web app connects to the API over the internal cluster DNS, using a proxy through an environment variable named API
    * The container exposes port 8080
-   * ratings-api connection is configured using an environment variable called `API`
+   * rating-api connection is configured using an environment variable called `API`
    * We'll build the container app using the [source-to-image (S2I) build strategy](https://aroworkshop.io/#source-to-image-s2i)

 Once you're done, you'll have an experience similar to the below.